Project $1M: Are These Bubble-Like Returns?

 Comments

 The themes of Project $1M at the midpoint of this year are largely the same as they have been thus far this year.
 Technology stocks are once again ‘smoking it.’
-Alibaba, Mercadolibre (MELI), Google (GOOG) (NASDAQ:GOOGL), Facebook (FB), Priceline and Amazon (AMZN) have all recorded outstanding returns.
+Alibaba, MercadoLibre (MELI), Google (GOOG) (NASDAQ:GOOGL), Facebook (FB), Priceline and Amazon (AMZN) have all recorded outstanding returns.
 To be candid, that’s partially due to the inherent earnings power of these businesses and partly due to large increases in market multiples.

 After being pounded through the latter half of 2016, these stocks have roared back to life in early 2017.
 I personally don’t intend to buy any more of my existing holdings at these levels.
 In most cases, it would take a drop of at least 20% to get me interested again.
 That being said, I see no reason to sell off anything because these are all high-quality franchises.